 Creation of affordable housing through construction or rehabilitation and the preservation of existing affordable housing are the highest priorities for City investment of CDBG and HOME funds.
-As shown in Table 1, the City met most of the 2022 Annual Action Plan goals for the program year, however, the after effects of the Coronavirus pandemic (COVID-19) and current economic conditions have delayed starting or completing projects.
+As shown in Table 1, the City met many of the 2023 Annual Action Plan goals for the program year, however, the after effects of the Coronavirus pandemic (COVID-19) and current economic conditions have delayed starting or completing projects, particularly related to new construction and rehabilitation of housing units.